RazorEnhanced/RazorEnhanced/README.md

 ## Contributions

 Contributions are always welcome, fell free to fork the repository and send us a pull request.
-Feel free to come talk to us on discord too, before undertaking the effort, so we can discuss and andjust to fit your addition to the current codebase in a graceful way.
+Feel free to come talk to us on discord too, before undertaking the effort, so we can discuss and and just to fit your addition to the current codebase in a graceful way.